bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 We used a magnifying factor to go, well, I could go as high as this.
 The ultimate answer to this is to package relay, version 3, all those things.
 So we can actually have no fees here and have all the fees in the child.
 Well, the ultimate answer for this is Eltoo and everything else.
 But meanwhile, package relay lets us not have-

 Adam Jonas: 00:35:03

 But even with Eltoo, you still need to have a mechanism to be able to broadcast on-chain.

 Rusty Russell: 00:35:07

-But in that case, we use a SIGHASH signal.
+But in that case, we use a `SIGHASH_ANYONECANPAY` signal.
-Anyone can pay.
 You have to bring your own fees.
 And you bring your own fees through, right?